fernaper/Game-2048-AI/README.md

 ## Credits: ##

  The base code of the Game (not the artificial intelligence) was made by [yangshun](https://github.com/yangshun/2048-python).
- I made some changes on the code, mainly to adapt it to play and train the neural network.
+ I made some changes on the code, mainly to adapt it to play and train the neuronal network.

- The rest of the code was created The rest of the code has been created entirely by Fernando Pérez (@fernaperg).
+ The rest of the code has been created entirely by Fernando Pérez (@fernaperg).

 ## LICENSE: ##

- This code is free to use, but look carefully at the License file.
+ This code is free to use, but look carefully at the [LICENSE](LICENSE) file.